equinor/radix-operator/README.md

 ## Developer information

-### Process
+### Development Process

 The operator is developed using trunk-based development.
-The two applications here are `radix-operator` and `radix-pipeline`.
-They are deployed by downloading and running the correct pre-built images from the container registry.
+The two main components here are `radix-operator` and `radix-pipeline`.
+The `radix-operator` is deployed to cluster through a Helm release using the [Flux Operator](https://github.com/weaveworks/flux) whenever a new image is pushed to the container registry.
+For more information on the setup of that see [here](https://github.com/equinor/radix-flux).
+There is a different setup for each cluster:

+- `master` branch should be used for deployment to the `dev` and `playground` cluster.
+When a pull request is approved and merged to `master`, we should immediately release those changes to the clusters, by (1) checkout and pull `master` branch (2) `make deploy-operator ENVIRONMENT=dev` which will create a `radix-operator:master-latest` image and install it into the clusters using Flux
+- `release` branch should be used for deployment to the `prod` cluster.
+When a pull request is approved and merged to `master`, and tested ok in `dev` cluster we should immediately merge `master` into `release` and deploy those changes to the `prod` cluster, unless these are breaking changes which needs to be coordinated with release of our other components.
+Release by (1) checkout and pull `release` branch (2) `make deploy-operator ENVIRONMENT=prod` which will create a `radix-operator:release-latest` image and install it into the cluster using Flux

-For the `radix-pipeline` we only produce a new image when changes are made to the code. `radix-pipeline` is only invoked by `radix-api` application, and the "environment" mentioned below is the Radix environment of `radix-api` (different environments for `radix-api` therefore use different images of `radix-pipeline`.
+The `radix-pipeline` never gets deployed to cluster, but rather is invoked by the `radix-api`, and the environment mentioned below is the Radix environment of `radix-api` (different environments for `radix-api` therefore use different images of `radix-pipeline`.
+Both environments are relevant for both `dev`/`playground` as well as `prod`.
 The process for deploying `radix-pipeline` is this:

 - `master` branch should be used for creating the image used in the `qa` environment of any cluster.
-When a pull request is approved and merged to `master`, we should immediately release a new image to be used by the `qa` environment, by (1) checkout and pull `master` branch (2) `make deploy-pipeline ENVIRONMENT=prod|dev` which will create a `radix-pipeline:master-latest` image available in ACR of the subscription
+When a pull request is approved and merged to `master`, we should immediately release a new image to be used by the `qa` environment, by (1) checkout and pull `master` branch (2) `make deploy-pipeline ENVIRONMENT=prod|dev` which will create a `radix-pipeline:master-latest` image available in container registry of the subscription
 - `release` branch should be used for image used in the `prod` environment of any cluster.
 When a pull request is approved and merged to `master`, and tested ok in `qa` environment of any cluster we should immediately merge `master` into `release` and build image used in the `prod` environment of any cluster, unless these are breaking changes which needs to be coordinated with release of our other components.
 Release by (1) checkout and pull `release` branch (2) `make deploy-pipeline ENVIRONMENT=prod|dev` which will create a `radix-pipeline:release-latest` image available in ACR of the subscription

-For the `radix-operator`, instead of releasing to different environments, we release to different clusters:

-- `master` branch should be used for deployment to the `dev` cluster.
-When a pull request is approved and merged to `master`, we should immediately release those changes to the `dev` cluster, by (1) position yourself in the `dev` cluster (2) checkout and pull `master` branch (3) `make helm-up ENVIRONMENT=prod|dev` which will create a `radix-operator:master-latest` image and install it into the `dev` cluster
-- `release` branch should be used for deployment to the `prod` cluster.
-When a pull request is approved and merged to `master`, and tested ok in `dev` cluster we should immediately merge `master` into `release` and deploy those changes to the `prod` cluster, unless these are breaking changes which needs to be coordinated with release of our other components.
-Release by (1) position yourself in the `prod` cluster (2) checkout and pull `release` branch (3) `make helm-up ENVIRONMENT=prod|dev` which will create a `radix-operator:release-latest` image and install it into the cluster

 **Important**: The `radix-api` repo has a dependency to the `radix-operator` repo.
 As they are currently separated from one another, any change to the `radix-operator` repo (especially related to *spec* change) should be copied to the `vendor` directory of the `radix-api` repo.